 Check boxes are used when more than one option may need to be checked or as an easy way to enable or disable a setting in a software program.
 Checking the box enables that setting, and unchecking disables it.

 Check box example

-Below is an interactive example of a check box.
+Below is an interactive example of multiple check boxs.
 To select a check box or place a check in the check box with a computer mouse, click the check box with left mouse button.
-To check a check box with a touch screen tap your finger on the check box.
+To check a check box with a touch screen, tap your finger on the check box.
 If a box is checked, it can be unchecked by clicking or tapping the box again.

-Note: Depending on your browser and device the check box mark may be a check mark, an X, or a solid box to indicate it has been selected.
+Depending on your browser and device, the check box mark may be a check mark, X, or a solid box to indicate it's selected.

 How to place a check in a check box using a keyboard?

-To check a check box with the keyboard, press Tab until the check box is highlighted or bold and then press the spacebar to check or uncheck the box.
-You can try this now in the below check boxes.
-Note: If pressing Tab does not select the below boxes first in your browser, you would need to keep pressing Tab until they're selected.
-Alternatively, you could first click on the box with your mouse and then press the spacebar to uncheck and check the box.
+If pressing Tab does not immediately select the boxes above in your browser, you need to keep pressing Tab until they're selected.
+Alternatively, you could first click the box with your mouse and then press the spacebar to uncheck and check the box.

 How to create a check box on my HTML web page

 To create a check box on a web page, use the <input> tag as shown below.
-In the example below, we are using the code from the above example of a check box that creates a check box and is followed by the "Check box 1" text.
+The code below is from the example above that created the check box followed by the "Check box 1" text.